 6.12.1 Applicability to language

-The vulnerabilites as described in TR 24772-1 clause 6.12.1 also apply to C++ pointers.
-Analogous vulnerabilities also apply to C++ iterators.
+The vulnerabilites described in TR 24772-1 clause 6.12.1 also apply to C++ pointers.
+Analogous vulnerabilities can also apply to C++ iterators.

 Although based on the same implementation principles, iterators provide a layer of abstraction over pointer arithmetic.
 Their use typically restricts the arithmetic to the safe access to elements of the container.
 This restriction is enforced by the typical usage, not necessarily by the capability of iterators.